Matt Olson Preview, Player Props: Braves vs. Cubs

 Matt Olson At The Plate

-- Olson has 167 hits, which is tops among Atlanta hitters this season, while batting .281 with 83 extra-base hits.
+- Olson leads Atlanta in total hits (168) this season while batting .281 with 83 extra-base hits.

-- Among the qualified batters in MLB play, he ranks 22nd in batting average, 10th in on-base percentage, and third in slugging.
+- Among the qualifying hitters in MLB play, he ranks 20th in batting average, 10th in on-base percentage, and third in slugging.

-- Olson has reached base via a hit in 109 games this year (of 157 played), and had multiple hits in 47 of those games.
+- Olson will look to extend his four-game hitting streak.
+He's batting .333 during his last games.

+- In 69.6% of his 158 games this season, Olson has picked up at least one hit.
+He's also had 47 multi-hit games.

-- In 47.8% of his games this season, Olson has driven in at least one run.
-In 34 of those games (21.7%) he recorded more than one RBI, while accounting for three or more of his team's runs in 16 contests.
+- In 47.5% of his games this year, Olson has had at least one RBI.
+He's picked up more than one in 21.5% and driven in three or more of his team's runs in 16 contests.

+- In 93 of 158 games this year, he has scored, and 29 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.